FYS9220 - Real time and embedded data systems

 Recommended previous knowledge

 FYS1210 - Elementary electronics with project work og knowledge of at least one high level programming language.
-FYS3230 - Sensors and measurement technology (continued) and FYS3240 - Computer based instrumentation and micro controllers are also recommended.
+FYS3230 - Sensors and measurement technology (continued) and FYS3240 - Data acquisition and control are also recommended.

 10 credits overlap against FYS326.